 Knee pain caused by osteoarthritis can keep you from enjoying your favorite activities.
 Once, your best treatment option would have been a total knee replacement surgery.
-But the surgery is expensive and invasive; afterward, you'd face a long recovery, and you might not find adequate relief afterward.
+But the surgery is expensive and invasive; afterward, you face a long recovery, and you might not find adequate relief.
 As such, many people hoped for a non-surgical alternative.
-And, today, however, that's available thanks to medications such as semaglutide that have recently been proven to reduce knee pain, as well as with genicular artery embolization (GAE), a minimally-invasive procedure that reduces or eliminates osteoarthritis knee pain without general anesthesia or stays overnight in the hospital.
+Today, that's available thanks to supplements, medications such as semaglutide and genicular artery embolization (GAE), a minimally-invasive procedure that reduces or eliminates osteoarthritis discomfort in the knee without general anesthesia or overnight stays in the hospital.
 Learn all about this and other treatment options in today's post.

 Semaglutide as a Non-Surgical Treatment for Knee Pain